A NOTE FOR WOVEN

 Decision History

-Inspector has months of real decision history — which signals SkWatch acted on, which he ignored.
+Inspector has months of real decision history — which signals the operator acted on, which were deprioritized.
 This is the training data for improving value-of-intervention scoring over time.

 Feedback Loops